 By way of contrast, there’s a wide variety of processes for selecting justices in other countries.
 One of the most common is to allocate a set number of appointments to other branches of government.
 For example, the Austrian court’s fourteen members are appointed eight by the cabinet, three by the lower house, and three by the upper house.
 Similarly, the fifteen Italian justices are appointed five by the president, five by the parliament, and five by the lower appellate courts.

-Appointment to the Mexican Supreme Court is intriguing, given the recent experience with our Senate running out the clock on Obama’s nomination of Merrick Garland in 2016.
+Appointment to the Mexican Supreme Court is intriguing, given our Senate running out the clock on Obama’s nomination of Merrick Garland in 2016.
 In Mexico, the president presents a list of three nominees for a vacancy and the Senate has 30 days to pick one by a two-thirds vote.
-If they can’t pull that off, the president gets to choose from his list.
-Muy interesante, ¿no?
+If they can’t pull that off, the president gets to choose from his list. ¿Muy interesante, no?

 So.
 Many.
 Choices.

-There are a lot of models to choose from if—as I am—you believe our Supreme Court needs some serious refurbishment to drag it from the 18th into the 21st century.
-So as Emperor of My Blog, here’s what I’ll do with the U.S. Supreme Court.
+There are a lot of models to choose from if—as I am—you believe our Supreme Court needs some serious refurbishment to drag it into the 21st century.
+So as Emperor of My Blog, here’s what I’ll do about reforming the courts, starting with the Supremes.

 First, I’ll expand the bench to fifteen justices with fixed fifteen-year terms.
 Every president would get four appointments per four-year term.

-Taken together, these changes will immediately depressurize vacancies on the Court and eliminate the horrid death watches and clinging on that life tenure produces.
-RBG was not the first—William O. Douglas, for example, refused to resign for almost a year after a debilitating stroke left him half-paralyzed and clearly unable to carry out his duties.
-Fixed terms will also make the Supreme Court a bit more responsive to changing social, cultural, and political norms—albeit more slowly than Congress and the White House.
+Taken together, these changes will immediately depressurize vacancies on the Court and eliminate the horrid death watches that life tenure produces.
+RBG was not the first—William O. Douglas, for example, refused to resign for almost a year after a debilitating stroke left him half-paralyzed and unable to carry out his duties.
+Fixed terms will also make the Supreme Court a bit more responsive to changing social, cultural, and political norms.
 Which is a good thing.

 Then I’ll divide Court into three five-justice panels, established by lot each October when the Court starts a new session.
 I’ll only allow the Court to sit en banc in limited circumstances.
 This will immediately increase efficiency and allow tripling the number of decisions issued each year.

 That’s my two cents.
-All right, maybe a lot more than two cents.
+All right, maybe a buck fifty.
 I’m open to discussion and compromise.
 There’s a lot of potential for bipartisanship here, with an end result of a Supreme Court better able to serve the needs of our modern democracy.
+Let’s get on with reforming the Court.